Looking to see the planetary parade June 3? NASA says you may be disappointed. Here's why.

 Have your binoculars or telescope ready to view planets that aren't visible to the naked eye.

-This article originally appeared on Palm Springs Desert Sun: Parade of Planets 2024: NASA says alignment won't be visible June 3
+This article originally appeared on USA TODAY: Parade of Planets 2024: NASA says alignment won't be visible on June 3